jasontankapps/conlang-toolbox-translations/README.md

                 - Go back to Character Groups, verify titles of all groups
             - Return to Settings, Load the Medium preset
                 - Go back to Character Groups, verify titles of all groups
-            - Return to Settings, Load the Complex preset.
+            - Return to Settings, Load the Complex preset
                 - Go back to Character Groups, verify titles of all groups
                 - Go to Transformations, verify descriptions of all transforms
             - Return to Settings, Load the Pseudo-Latin preset
                 - Go back to Character Groups, verify titles of all groups
             - Return to Settings, Load the Pseudo-Chinese preset
                 - Go back to Character Groups, verify titles of all groups
-            - Return to Settings, Load the Pseudo-English preset.
+            - Return to Settings, Load the Pseudo-English preset
                 - Go back to Character Groups, verify titles of all groups
                 - Go to Transformations, verify descriptions of all transforms
             - Return to Settings, Load the Pseudo-Japanese preset